D.O. (entertainer): Military service

-2021–present: Return to acting and solo debut
+2021–present: Return to acting, solo debut and departure from SM Entertainment

 In October 2020, prior his discharge, he was announced to be cast in Kim Yong-hwa's next film, The Moon, where he will play the lead role of Hwang Seon-woo, an astronaut left in space due to an unforeseen accident.
-The filming began in June 2021 and concluded on October 12, 2021.
-The film is currently in post-production and set to be released on 2023.
+Filming began on June 6, 2021, and concluded on October 12, 2021.
+The film was released in August 2023.

-In February 2021, he was announced to have been cast as the male lead in Secret, a South Korean remake of the 2007 Taiwanese film of the same name.
-His role in the movie is a student who plays the piano.
-The filming began in November 2021 and cranked up in January 2022.
+In February 2021, he was announced to have been cast as the male lead in Secret: Untold Melody, a South Korean remake of the 2007 Taiwanese film Secret by Jay Chou.
+In the film, he played Yu-jun, a piano prodigy who crosses paths with Won Jin-ah's character Jung-a.
+The filming began in November 2021 and wrapped in January 2022.
+The film was released on January 27, 2025.

 In March 2021, Kyung-soo was selected as one of the 200 actors for "The Actor is Present" campaign by the Korean Film Council (KOFIC) to represent the past and present of the Korean Cinema.
 His profile was unveiled in May 2021.

 On June 25, 2021, SM Entertainment announced that D.O. would release his first solo album at the end of July 2021.
-His first extended play Empathy was released on July 26, along with its lead single "Rose".
+His first EP Empathy was released on July 26, along with its lead single "Rose."
 D.O. had participated in writing the lyrics for his lead single, "Rose" and "I'm Fine."
 The album topped the Gaon Album Chart.

 In 2022, Doh Kyung-soo was announced as the next actor to feature in the 2-episode travel show by Discovery Channel Korea, Off The Grid, where he took a 3 days, 2 nights solo roadtrip to Namhae and the southern side of South Korea.
 His episodes aired in May 2022.

-D.O. made his return to the small screen with KBS2's Wed-Thurs drama series, Bad Prosecutor in OCtober 2022, where he played the lead role of Jin Jeong, a delinquent prosecutor who fights for justice.
+D.O. made his return to the small screen with KBS2's Wed-Thurs drama series, Bad Prosecutor in October 2022, where he played the lead role of Jin Jung, a delinquent prosecutor who fights for justice.
 He earned Top Excellence Award (Actor) in the 2022 KBS Drama Award for his performance.